omnivector-solutions/snap-prometheus-node-exporter/README.md

 ### Build
+##### Requirements
+Lxd and snapcraft are required to build this snap, if you don't already have them installed, run the following commands:
+* `lxd` - `sudo snap install lxd && sudo lxd init --auto`
+* `snapcraft` - `sudo snap install snapcraft --classsic`

-To install this snap you first need to build it.
-From the root of this repository, run:
+Once you have the build requirements installed, from the root of this repository:
 ```bash
 snapcraft --use-lxd
 ```